 A Trust is part of an estate plan

 When you die, who will manage your assets?
 If you do not have a trust, your loved ones could end up in probate.
 A living trust attorney in Phoenix can help you create a trust and plan your estate.

-Susan L. Sandys Estate Planning offers comprehensive estate planning services in Phoenix.
+We offer comprehensive estate planning services in Phoenix.
 I can work with you to set up your living trust and plan the details of your estate.
 I’ll take my time to answer your questions, address your concerns, and make things as easy to understand as possible.
 Request a free consultation with a living trust attorney.

 What is a Living Trust?

 A living trust is a legal document in which you designate a successor trustee to manage your assets after you pass away.
 The trustee ensures that the beneficiaries you name get your assets per your instructions included in the trust.
 A living trust can avoid probate.

 We can help you with details of your living trust, such as:

 - Naming the trustee who will manage your trust when you pass on or become incapacitated

 - Designating the beneficiaries who will receive your property and pursuant to what terms